Komagata Maru incident

-The Komagata Maru incident involved the Japanese steamship Komagata Maru, on which a group of people from British India attempted to immigrate to Canada in April 1914, but most were denied entry and forced to return to Budge Budge, Calcutta (present-day Kolkata).
+The Komagata Maru incident involved the Japanese steamship Komagata Maru, on which a group of people from British India attempted to migrate to Canada in April 1914, but most were denied entry and forced to return to Budge Budge, near Calcutta (present-day Kolkata).
 There, the Indian Imperial Police attempted to arrest the group leaders.
-A riot ensued, and they were fired upon by the police, resulting in the deaths of 22 people.
+A riot ensued, and they were fired upon by the police, resulting in multiple deaths.

 Komagata Maru sailed from British Hong Kong, via Shanghai, China, and Yokohama, Japan, to Vancouver, British Columbia, Canada, on April 4, 1914, carrying 376 passengers from Punjab province in British India.
-The passengers comprised 337 Sikhs, 27 Muslims and 12 Hindus, all Punjabis and British subjects.
-Of these 376 passengers, 24 were admitted to Canada, but the other 352 were not allowed to disembark in Canada, and the ship was forced to leave Canadian waters.
-The ship was escorted by HMCS Rainbow, one of Canada's first two naval vessels.
-This was one of several incidents in the early 20th century in which exclusion laws in Canada and the United States were used to exclude immigrants of Asian origin.
+The passengers were 340 Sikhs, 24 Muslims and 12 Hindus, all Punjabis and British subjects.
+Of these 376 passengers, 24 were admitted to Canada, but the other 352 were not allowed to disembark in Canada due to suspected links to revolutionaries in India.
+The ship was forced to leave Canadian waters, escorted by HMCS Rainbow, one of Canada's first two naval vessels.

 Immigration controls in Canada

-The Canadian government's first attempt to restrict immigration from British India was an Order in Council passed on January 8, 1908, that prohibited immigration of persons who "in the opinion of the Minister of the Interior" did not "come from the country of their birth or citizenship by a continuous journey and or through tickets purchased before leaving their country of their birth or nationality".
+The Canadian government's first attempt to restrict immigration from British India was an order in council issued on January 8, 1908, that prohibited immigration of persons who "in the opinion of the Minister of the Interior" did not "come from the country of their birth or citizenship by a continuous journey and or through tickets purchased before leaving their country of their birth or nationality".
 In practice this continuous journey regulation applied only to ships that began their voyage in India, as the great distance usually necessitated a stopover in Japan or Hawaii.
 These regulations came at a time when Canada was accepting huge numbers of immigrants, almost all of whom came from Europe.
-More than 400,000 arrived in 1913, an annual figure that has not been equalled since.
-Race relations in Vancouver had been strained in the years before the arrival of the Komagata Maru, culminating in the Anti-Oriental Riots of 1907.
+More than 400,000 arrived in 1913.
+Race relations in Vancouver had been strained in the years before the arrival of the Komagata Maru, culminating in the Anti-Oriental riots of 1907.